Herrera hops on board for late ride to Brazil

 He arrived there in 2012 charged with pulling them out of a crisis.

-Last season’s Clausura victory gave America a record-equalling 11th league title in the professional era and their first since 2005, a long time for a major club in Latin America.
+Last season's Clausura victory gave America a record-equaling 11th league title in the professional era and their first since 2005, a long time for a major club in Latin America.

 "I was fine at America, but to be with the national team is another world, it's a coach's ultimate achievement.
 My goal is not just to be at this World Cup - my goal is to be sitting here until 2018, that's the challenge I have," said Herrera, 46 and known for his frank and direct manner.